SammyKrosoft/Windows-Backup-and-Exchange-with-Powershell/README.md

 # Windows-Backup-and-Exchange-with-Powershell
 Writing a guide on using Windows Server Backup to backup Exchange server databases.

+First starting with using PowerShell to backup Exchange databases.
+Found a script showing the sequences on doing this.
 This script is based on the blog from Jason (Izzy) Sherry, that you can find here:

 https://blog.jasonsherry.net/2013/02/06/windows-backup-script/